โš–๏ธ

 No. Dosed is a tracking app, not a prescribing tool.
 The decision between semaglutide and tirzepatide (or other GLP-1 medications) is made between you and a qualified healthcare professional based on your medical history, insurance coverage, side effect tolerance, and weight loss goals.
 This content is for educational and tracking purposes only and does not constitute medical advice.

-Dosed pre-populates standard titration schedules for both medications, tracks per-injection details (dose, site, lot, side effects), distinguishes missed vs held vs scheduled doses on the calendar view, and exports PDF reports for provider visits.
+Dosed records the schedule your prescriber sets, tracks per-injection details (dose, site, lot, side effects), distinguishes missed vs held vs scheduled doses on the calendar view, and exports PDF reports for provider visits.
 Always work with a qualified healthcare professional.

 Related Protocol Guides